-If you are ending a relationship with a woman with whom you have had a child you may be wondering what your rights are as the child’s father.
-A man can only obtain a father’s rights in Texas if he is considered the legal father under the Uniform Parentage Act (Texas Family Code Section 160 et seq.).
-But once the legal requirements are met to prove that you are the child’s father, you have numerous rights, including:
+Are you ending a relationship with the mother of your child?
+Are you wondering what rights you have as the father of the child?
+In order to obtain father's rights in Texas you must be considered the legal father under the Uniform Parentage Act (Texas Family Code Section 160 et seq.).
+If you can prove the legal requirements to prove that you are the child's father, you have many rights, including:

 The Right to Seek Physical and Legal Custody of Your Child:

-Under Texas law, the mother and the father have equal rights to be a child’s custodial parent.
-If you and your former partner are unable to reach an agreement on who will be the custodial parent, the Family Court will decide based on the best interest of the child.
-But even if you don’t end up being your child’s custodial parent, you still have many other rights under the law.
+Under Texas law, the mother and the father have equal rights to be a child's custodial parent.
+Are you and your former partner unable to reach an agreement on who will be the custodial parent?
+If is, the Family Court will make this decision based on the best interest of the child.

 The Right of Regular Contact:

-This means that you can participate in all decisions relating to your child’s healthcare, education, and religious upbringing.
-You have the right to help decide which doctors your child sees, and decide where your child goes to school and church.
-This also means that you will have the right to access your child’s medical and educational records as permitted by law.
+This means that you can participate in all decisions relating to your child's healthcare, education, and religious upbringing.
+You have the right to help decide which doctors your child sees.
+Furthermore, also to decide where your child goes to school and church.
+Also, it means that you will have the right to access your child's medical and school records as permitted by law.

 The Right to Manage the Child's Assets, and Financial & Legal Affairs:

 The Texas Family Code also allows fathers to be involved in managing all of a child's assets.
 It may include earnings or real property.
 If can also include your child's financial or legal dealings.
 As a child's father you also have any other rights which Texas law confers upon parents.